 Get real with yourself and your desires.
 Don’t ignore that sinking feeling that comes along with certain people and events in your life.
 Our body has very discreet ways of communicating with us; you just need to be tuned into the right station and listening carefully.

 For example, is there someone in your life that leaves you feeling exhausted after spending time with them?
 Yes?
 Pay attention to those signals, because your body may just be telling you that person does not serve you.
 They’re draining you down instead of filling you up.

-The same idea can play into everyday social situations.
+The same idea can play in everyday social situations.
 Do you feel anxious when thinking about a group dinner that you know you can’t afford?
 Hello!
 Don’t go!
-That situation is not serving what’s best for you in that moment and it’s up to you to take matters into your own hand.
+That situation is not serving what’s best for you at that moment, and it’s up to you to take matters into your hand.
 Don’t confuse this with being selfish, because it’s not.

-Relationships are another large pain point for a lot of people.
-Staying in relationships (romantic or not) because “you’ve been together so long”, “it’s comfortable”, or because it feels like the right thing to do (for all the wrong reasons – everyone else is doing it, I should too), does not serve you.
+Relationships are another big pain point for a lot of people.
+Staying in relationships (romantic or not) because “you’ve been together so long,” “it’s comfortable,” or because it feels like the right thing to do (for all the wrong reasons – everyone else is doing it, I should too), does not serve you.
 Not at all.
-It actually doesn’t serve your partner, either.
-If this strikes a chord with you, it’s time for you to get really real with yourself.
+It doesn’t serve your partner, either.
+If this strikes a chord with you, it’s time for you to get genuine with yourself.

 Your email address will not be published.
 Required fields are marked *